valsysinc/valsys-api/docs/workflowExamples.md

 # share the model
 share_model(model_uid, email_to_share_to, permission=permission)
 ```
+A model can only be shared with a given user once.
+Violating this will result in a `ShareModelException`.
 ### With multiple user and different permissions
 ```python
 # Import the share_model function from the modeling service